 Overall Successes: RMCHS successfully implemented all actions for Goal 3.
 The success of implemented actions to support the academic achievement of our English Learners is currently measured based on local data and observation.
-Because this was a new goal for this year, we do not yet have assessment data per our identified metrics.
-We do, however, believe that the designated ELD instruction and supplemental tools used to support our EL students will have direct impact on students being prepared to re-classify as redesignated fluent english proficient students.
-However, this data is not yet available.
-EL student data in their academic courses showed that 80% of EL students earned a 3.0 or higher for the first semester of the 22/23 school year.
+Because the number of EL students at RMCHS is so low, data is hard to collect as it is often not available from the state.
+EL student data in their academic courses showed that 84% of EL students earned a 3.0 or higher for the first semester of the 24-25 school year.

-Overall Challenges: The greatest challenge in effectively meeting goal 3 is the planning and implementation of designated ELD within a combination class of other learner needs.
+Overall Challenges: The greatest challenge in effectively meeting goal 3 is the planning and implementation of designated ELD within a combination class of other learner needs and finding meaningful tutoring for EL students.
 We anticipate this planning process and the effectiveness of our implementation to continue to improve year after year.